zhangximin/OctoPrint-Tiertime/README.md

 #### reboot raspberry pi.
 - sudo reboot

+## Get Help

+If you encounter problems using the plugin or if you have an idea for a new feature please use the [issue tracker](https://github.com/zhangximin/OctoPrint-Tiertime/issues) and if applicable add the corresponding label.

+## Configuration

+Set wandServer websocket address at OctoPrint Plugin Settings.

+In octopi, it would be ws://localhost:3333

+## Usage Tips

+### Initialization
+The printer will be initiated after connecting.
+While user can send the initial command by pressing "Home" button in the [Control] tab.

+### Connection
+Select the printer in [Serial Port] drop down list which starts with prefix [TIER] follwed by [Serial No.]
+Press [Connect] and wait.

+### Print
+Upload to SD is the way to print task file exported by [UP Studio](https://www.tiertime.com/software/).
+NO gcode support!
+DO NOT try to upload/print gcode file.

 ---
 ## ⚠️ Upload NOT Supported  ⚠️
 ONLY Upload to SD !
 Tiertime printers not support gcode right now, so we send task file(*.tsk) to printer task list and print it.

 We'll implement Upload after gcode is ready.